G 3 (Alprazolam extended-release 3 mg)

 Pill imprint G 3 has been identified as Alprazolam extended-release 3 mg.

-Alprazolam is used in the treatment of anxiety; panic disorder; depression; tinnitus; dysautonomia and belongs to the drug class benzodiazepines.
+Alprazolam is used in the treatment of anxiety; panic disorder; depression; tinnitus; dysautonomia (and more), and belongs to the drug class benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
-Alprazolam 3 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Alprazolam 3 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 3 mg

 - Prescription only